 All English STAAR assessments are administered in both paper and online testing modes.
-Texas has conducted comparability studies comparing student responses in paper and online versions for all STAAR assessments having more than 5% regular online test takers.
+Texas has conducted comparability studies (as described in the Comparability Analyses section) comparing student responses in paper and online versions for all STAAR assessments having more than 5% regular online test takers.
 In these studies, the comparability of scores was evaluated to determine whether an effect due to testing mode exists.